 The mailing address shown on Form RRB-1099-R is the address we currently have on our records.
 Please review the mailing address shown.
 If the mailing address shown is incorrect or incomplete, please provide the RRB with your correct mailing address.

 The totals reported on your Form RRB-1099-R may not equal the total amount of NSSEB, tier 2, VDB and supplemental annuity benefit payments actually received during the tax year indicated.
 For beneficiaries receiving Medicare, the difference may be the total amount of Medicare premiums paid during the tax year indicated since amounts shown on tax statements are before any deduction for Medicare.
-Effective for tax years 1997 and later, the RRB only shows the total Part B, C, and/or D Medicare premiums that were deducted from railroad retirement annuity payments for the tax year indicated on Form RRB-1099-R. The RRB does not show the Medicare premiums deducted from social security benefits on any tax statement issued by the RRB.
+The RRB only shows the total Part B, C, and/or D Medicare premiums that were deducted from railroad retirement annuity payments for the tax year indicated on Form RRB-1099-R. The RRB does not show the Medicare premiums deducted from social security benefits on any tax statement issued by the RRB.
 In addition, Medicare premium refunds are not included in your Medicare premium total.

 If you have any questions about how to figure your taxable payments and/or what amounts to show on your income tax returns and/or how to amend income tax returns, contact your own tax preparer or the IRS.
 However, contact the RRB if you have questions about your Form RRB-1099-R and railroad retirement benefit payments, or if you need to request a duplicate Form RRB-1099-R for any tax year.
-When contacting the RRB, always give the claim number and payee code shown in Box 1 of your Form RRB-1099-R. The recipient's identification number in Box 2 of Form RRB-1099-R is either the United States social security number OR individual taxpayer identification number (ITIN) OR employer identification number (EIN) for the person or Estate listed as the recipient.
-IF YOU RESIDE WITHIN THE UNITED STATES, contact the RRB at 1-877-772-5772 for assistance with your inquiries.
-IF YOU RESIDE OUTSIDE THE UNITED STATES, contact the U.S. CONSULATE/EMBASSY.
+When contacting the RRB, always give the claim number and payee code shown in Box 1 of your Form RRB-1099-R. The recipient's identification number in Box 2 of Form RRB-1099-R is either the United States social security number, individual taxpayer identification number (ITIN) or employer identification number (EIN) for the person or Estate listed as the recipient.
+IF Contact the RRB at 1-877-772-5772 for assistance with your inquiries.

 You may want to photocopy and retain this Form RRB-1099-R for income verification and record keeping purposes.